Graunephar/PiFun/README.md

 npm install #install dependencies from package.json (pro-tip use auto-install to keep this in sync)

 #Start node js
-node blink.js #rename this if you want to run something else
+npm start #rename this if you want to run something else
 ```

 4. You can now push to the Pi bu running the command `git push pi master` from your repository.
 This will push your code onto the Pi just like `git push` pushes the code to gitlab.